ericgj/wineskins/README.markdown

 ### To rename tables:

     Wineskins.transfer(old_db, new_db) do
-      tables :students, :classes, [:enrollments, :student_classes]
+      tables :students, [:classes, :courses], :enrollments
     end

-The `enrollments` table in the source will be renamed `student_classes` in the destination.
-All foreign keys referencing `enrollments` will be changed accordingly.
+The `classes` table in the source will be renamed `courses` in the destination.
+All foreign keys referencing `classes` (in e.g. the `enrollments` table) will be changed accordingly.

 ### To rename fields: